kbatuigas/content-guide-template/content/04-Grammar and Mechanics/_index.md

 One exception is when you want to specifically emphasize the action over the subject.
 In some cases, this is fine.

-- Your account was flagged by our abuse team.
+- Your account was flagged by our support team.

 ### Capitalization